Fuyukai/curious/docs/source/events.rst

         This event will only be called if a message that the bot has previously seen is in the message cache.
         Otherwise, the bot will silently eat the event.

+.. py:cofunction:: message_delete_bulk_uncached(ctx: EventContext, messages: List[int])

+    Called when messages are bulk deleted.
+This will ignore the cache.

 .. py:cofunction:: message_delete_bulk(ctx: EventContext, \
     messages: List[Message])